Article

 • Typically found: Outdoors in gardens and under logs or indoors in quiet corners.

 • Risk and danger level: Harmless to humans; poses no risk.
+Despite common myths, daddy longlegs are not venomous and cannot bite.

 Huntsman Spider